 However, it’s important to realise that Bhutan gets more rainfall than anywhere else in the Himalaya.
 A major (and serious) downside is that flights into and out of Paro are often cancelled or delayed due to rain.

 Mushroom Festival, Ura

 Early autumn in Bhutan (September) can still be wet, but after the rains, skies clear for the most spectacular mountain views.
 October is the busiest, most popular month to visit Bhutan as the conditions are at their best: temperatures are warm and mountain views are good, ideal for trekking or general touring.
-Spectacular longer treks like the Jomohhari trek, Druk Path trek, or Laya Gasa trek are best in this season.
+Spectacular longer treks like the Jomolhari trek, Druk Path trek, or Laya Gasa trek are best in this season.
 October is also one of the best months to visit neighbouring Nepal, so a combined trip to Bhutan and Nepal is a great idea in this month.
 While the temperatures in November in Bhutan can drop, especially at night, it’s still a good month to visit.

 Bhutan festivals in autumn:

 Black-necked Crane Festival

 Royal Highland Festival